cliclic/jobs/data/README.md

-# Drivy Data Challenge
+# CliCliC Data Challenge

 Looking for a job?
-Check out our [open positions](https://en.drivy.com/jobs).
+Check out our [open positions](https://en.cliclic.com/jobs).

 ## Guidelines

 - clone this repo (do **not** fork it)
 - solve the levels in ascending order
 - commit your code at the end of each level
-- once you are done, ping someone from Drivy (ideally via our jobs page)
+- once you are done, ping someone from CliCliC (ideally via our jobs page)

 Please do the **simplest thing** that could work for the level you're currently solving.